Veil-Project/veil-project.github.io/en/terms.md

 ## Cloning and Forking of Veil Source Code

- - Anyone cloning or forking Veil's source code is expected to abide by licenses and copyright notices contained therein.
-Further information on Veil's policy on clones and forks can be found [here](/license/)
+ - Anyone cloning or forking Veil's source code is expected to abide by licenses and copyright notices contained therein. <!-- Further information on Veil's policy on clones and forks can be found [here](/license/) -->

 ## Participating in Veil Bounty Program

  - Anyone participating in Veil's bounty program cannot be involved in, or by formal association be directly linked to, the Veil project in any way.
  - Anyone wishing to be paid a bounty is required to provide a valid Veil address to which remittance will be paid.
  - Anyone taking on bounties acknowledges that the completion of a bounty is ultimately determined by a Veil staff review, involving one or more staff dependent on the size of the bounty and task.
-This is to ensure the high standards the Veil project holds itself to are maintained through any work contributed by bounty hunter s.
+This is to ensure the high standards the Veil project holds itself to are maintained through any work contributed by bounty hunters.

  Further information on the Veil Bounty Program can be found [here](/get-started/)